SCIENTIFIC ADVISORY AND PEER REVIEW

 - Are key performance indicators set the previous year being achieved?

-- Is the Centre producing the expected number of papers, and are they being published in high quality, peer reviewed publications with a high impact factor
+- Is the Centre producing an appropriate number of papers, and are they being published in high quality, peer reviewed publications with a high impact factor?

 - Are those publications providing a relevant and valuable contribution to the UK and Global neuro-oncology knowledge base?

 - Is there evidence of good levels of collaboration and interactions with other research groups in order to maximise the investment in the centre by Brain Tumour Research?